edsonbollis/Citrus-Pest-Benchmark/README.md

 <img src="https://github.com/edsonbollis/Citrus-Pest-Benchmark/blob/master/mites.png" width="60%" />
 </p>

-The training, validation, and test sets are available in CSV files inside the path of the dataset with the names `pests_train_original.csv`, `pests_validation_original.csv`, and `pests_test_original.csv`, respectively.
-You can use the CPB sets with the following python code:
+The training, validation and testing sets are available in CSV files inside the dataset path with the names `pests_train_original.csv`, `pests_validation_original.csv`, and `pests_test_original.csv`, respectively.
+You can use the CPB sets with the following Python code:

 ```python